High Blood Pressure and Eye Disease

 Can Hypertensive Retinopathy Be Prevented?

-To prevent hypertensive retinopathy, keep your blood pressure under control by changing your diet, exercising more, and taking your high blood pressure medications as prescribed.
+To prevent hypertensive retinopathy, keep your blood pressure under control by reaching and maintaining your optimal weight, sticking with a diet recommended by your physician, exercising regularly, and faithfully taking your high blood pressure medications as prescribed.
 In addition, see your doctor on a regular basis for follow-up care.